Metabolic Renewal Review | Is "Hormone Type" Pseudoscience?

 A search for “women + exercise” (which searches the database for published medical papers containing both terms) provides 65,289 results.

-Our Clean Weight Loss Picks
+Our Healthy Body Weight Picks

-Ceylon cinnamon was described as "an effective anti-obesity agent" in a 2022 meta-analysis.
+Ceylon cinnamon was shown to support healthy body weight in a 2022 meta-analysis.
 The study authors concluded that effects were greater at doses at or over 3 grams daily.

 Illuminate Labs Ceylon Cinnamon Extract is our standardized Ceylon cinnamon supplement which is third-party tested to ensure purity and potency.

-Dietary fiber was shown in a medical review published in The Journal of Nutrition to cause 16 pounds of weight loss in 6 months when combined with moderate caloric restriction (750 calories per day below baseline).
+Dietary fiber was shown in a medical review published in The Journal of Nutrition to help reduce body weight when combined with moderate caloric restriction (750 calories per day below baseline).

 MBG Organic Fiber Potency+ is our top fiber pick because it's certified organic, provides 7 g of fiber per serving and costs under $1.85 per serving at the time of updating this article.

-Both of the products mentioned in this section are entirely free of additive ingredients that we consider to be unhealthy.
+Both of the products mentioned in this section are free of ingredients that we consider to be unhealthy.

-Pros and Cons of Metabolic Renewal
+Metabolic Renewal Pros and Cons

 Pros: